fleetdm/fleet/docs/Deploying/FAQ.md

 Fleet requires at least MySQL version 5.7.

-## How do I migrate from Fleet Free to Fleet Premium
+## How do I migrate from Fleet Free to Fleet Premium?
 To migrate from Fleet Free to Fleet Premium, once you get a Fleet license, set it as a parameter to `fleet serve` either as an environment variable using `FLEET_LICENSE_KEY` or in the Fleet's config file.
 See [here](https://fleetdm.com/docs/deploying/configuration#license) for more details.
 Note: You don't need to redeploy Fleet after the migration.